 By sharing tips, news, and thought leadership related to an existing or potential client’s need and interest, you position yourself and your organization as a brand they can trust.
 Sharing allows you to show your expertise without making it about you and your firm, but more about how you can help them.
 Your client or potential client will see that you care about their needs.
 This is critical not only in business development and client retention but also in branding.

-2. What are the top 3 ways a law firm can cultivate a culture of sharing?
+2. What are the top three ways a law firm can cultivate a culture of sharing?

 Terry: To create a culture of sharing you have to first understand your audience(s) and their need(s).
 Sharing isn’t a shotgun blast; it’s targeted and should be tailored to each audience based on their interest.